pcafrica/advanced_programming_2023-2024/lectures/07/07-c++_stl2_move.md

 **Move**: How to explicitly tell the compiler to replace a copying operation with a move if move semantics are implemented (perhaps with the synthesized move operators).

-**Perfect forwarding**: How to write function templates that accept arbitrary arguments and forward them to other functions in a way that the target functions receive the values with the same category they were passed to the forwarding function. *This topic will not be covered during this course but you can find a good explanation [here](https://levelup.gitconnected.com/perfect-forwarding-647e1caaf879).*
+**Perfect forwarding**: How to write function templates that accept arbitrary arguments and forward them to other functions in a way that the target functions receive the values with the same category they were passed to the forwarding function. *This topic will not be covered in this course but you can find a good explanation [here](https://levelup.gitconnected.com/perfect-forwarding-647e1caaf879).*

 ---